awslabs/aws-sdk-swift/reference/0.x/AWSWisdom/WisdomClient.md

 ### `startContentUpload(input:completion:)`

 Get a URL to upload content to a knowledge base.
 To upload content, first make a PUT request to the returned URL with your file, making sure to include the required headers.
-Then use <a href="https:​//docs.aws.amazon.com/wisdom/latest/APIReference/API_CreateContent.html">CreateContent to finalize the content creation process or <a href="https:​//docs.aws.amazon.com/wisdom/latest/APIReference/API_UpdateContent.html">UpdateContent to modify an existing resource.
+Then use [CreateContent](https://docs.aws.amazon.com/wisdom/latest/APIReference/API_CreateContent.html) to finalize the content creation process or [UpdateContent](https://docs.aws.amazon.com/wisdom/latest/APIReference/API_UpdateContent.html) to modify an existing resource.
 You can only upload content to a knowledge base of type CUSTOM.

 ``` swift
 public func startContentUpload(input: StartContentUploadInput, completion: @escaping (ClientRuntime.SdkResult<StartContentUploadOutputResponse, StartContentUploadOutputError>) -> Void)